Ways Hydroponic Gardening Benefits Space Travel

 The Living Dangers of Soil

-In addition to the previous points, soil can contain harmful bacteria or organisms that latch onto astronauts and contaminate everything.
-Because scientists must sterilize water anyway, it is easier to create a hydroponic garden free from unwanted passengers.
-Hydroponic growing mediums often come sterilized, and the variety of possible mediums allows for a way to grow with less dust.
+In addition to the previous points, soil can contain harmful bacteria or organisms that latch onto astronauts and contaminate everything they touch, posing serious health and safety risks.
+Because scientists must sterilize water anyway, it is easier and more sustainable to create a hydroponic garden free from these unwanted passengers.
+Hydroponic growing mediums often come pre-sterilized, and the variety of possible mediums—such as coconut coir, perlite, or clay pellets—allows for cleaner, low-dust, and more sustainable food production systems suitable for space environments.

 Gardening in an Unsuitable Location